liflab/beepbeep-3-book/markdown/core/README.md

 Let us now see what happens when we start pulling events on `slicer`.
 On the first call to `pull`, `slicer` pulls on the source and receives the number 1.
 It evaluates the slicing function, which (obviously) returns 1.
 It then looks in its memory for an instance of the slice processor associated to the value 1.
 There is none, so `slicer` creates a new copy of the slice processor, and pushes the value 1 into it.
 It then collects the output from that slice processor, which is (again) the value 1.

-The last step is to mreturn something to the call to `pull`.
+The last step is to return something to the call to `pull`.
 What a slicer outputs is always a Java `Map` object.
 The keys of that map correspond to values of the slicing function, and the value for each key is the last event produced by the corresponding slice processor.
 Every time an event is received, the slicer returns as its output the updated map.
 At the beginning of the program, the map is empty; this first call to `pull` will add a new entry to the map, associating to the slice "1" the value 1.
 The first line printed by the program is the contents of the map, namely:

     {1=1.0}